bogomirov/glx-dock-bluebird-theme/README.md

 ```
 Note that removing the theme from the Glx-Dock Theme Manager does not alter the current appearance of Glx-Dock.
 In order to accomplish that also, you should either select another theme, or alter the appearance/configuration of Glx-Dock manually.

-Furthermore, removing the theme will irrecoverably delete the history of all modifications you have made.
+Furthermore, removing the theme will **irrecoverably delete** the history of all modifications you have made.
 Therefore it is advisable to consider keeping an archive of your work elsewhere, e.g. by sharing it online.

 #Final words

 This README has been written having the general end-user in mind, and not only the software developer, as most of the version control guides do.
 That is why the workflow followed here is different.
 This README also looks at the big picture.
-Whether you have found other software you would like to try, you write a book, an article or produce other kinds of digital media, use other type of OS and version control system or collaborate on a closed-source project over the corporate intranet, the workflow you can follow is almost the same.
-Namely, one that aims achieving faster, and even better results easier.
+Whether you have found other software you would like to try, you write a book, an article or produce other kinds of digital media, use other type of OS and version control system or collaborate on a closed-source project over the corporate intranet, the workflow you follow is almost the same.
+Namely, one that aims achieving faster, better results easier.

 #Credits